openvinotoolkit/training_extensions/tests/test_suite/ARCHITECTURE.md

 We can consider this from the following point of view.
 We suppose that the test suite indeed do not make several independent tests, but make a set of actions with several "test cases".
-Since the test suite works with OTX, each "test case" is considered as a situation that could be happened during some process of work with OTX, and the process may include different actions.
+Since the test suite works with OpenVINO™ Training Extensions, each "test case" is considered as a situation that could be happened during some process of work with OpenVINO™ Training Extensions, and the process may include different actions.

-Since OTX is focused on training a neural network and making some operations on the trained model, we defined the test case by the parameters that define training process (at least they defines it as much as it is possible for such stochastic process).
+Since OpenVINO™ Training Extensions is focused on training a neural network and making some operations on the trained model, we defined the test case by the parameters that define training process (at least they defines it as much as it is possible for such stochastic process).

 Usually the parameters defining the training process are:

-1. a model - typically it is a name of OTX template to be used
+1. a model - typically it is a name of OpenVINO™ Training Extensions template to be used
 2. a dataset - typically it is a dataset name that should be used (we use known pre-defined names for the datasets on our CI)
 3. other training parameters: